Peddling false solutions: corporate carbon management and climate delay strategies

 Phasing out fossil fuel subsidies needs to be a cornerstone policy to reach the Paris Climate Agreement.
 A common concern for introducing adjustments to prices is related to the possible adverse (or regressive) impacts on poverty and inequality.
 Colombia is in the process of phasing out fossil fuel subsidies, both for diesel and for gasoline.
 Since these types of policies generate public revenue, experts suggest to design pricing policies that include revenue recycling schemes.
 The underlying question we aim to answer is what type of revenue recycling scheme significantly increases public support for fossil fuel subsidy reduction (FFSR) in Colombia.
 We carry out a country representative survey experiment (N=4000 households) to test for different revenue recycling schemes and whether additional information on fairness, effectiveness and environmental impacts could further increase support.
 The results and analysis will highlight viable entry points for the development of climate policies and related communication campaigns in Colombia.

-with Arne Arens
+with Arne Arens (submitted, working paper)

 Orthodoxy’s obstruction of climate policy, and what can be done about it.